High-fidelity qubit readout using interferometric directional Josephson devices: Introduction

-The interferometric Josephson isolator (JIS) realized here is based on the isolation scheme recently introduced by our group \cite{MPIJIS}.
-It is formed by coupling two nominally identical nondegenerate Josephson mixers \cite{JPCreview} via their respective distinct spatial and spectral eigenmodes `a' and `b'.
-One mode in this scheme, e.g. `a', supports input and output propagating signals within the device bandwidth, while the other, e.g., `b', serves as an internal mode of the system coupled to a dissipation port.
+Central to achieving these results are the Multi-Path Interoferometric Josephson ISolator (MPIJIS) \cite{MPIJIS} and a reconfigurable directional device that can be operated as MPIJIS or a Multi-Path Interoferometric Josephson Directional Amplifier (MPIJDA) \cite{JDA,JDAQST}, both of which are key components in the proof-of-principle qRMCM presented here.
+The MPIJIS is formed by coupling two nominally identical nondegenerate Josephson mixers \cite{JPCreview} via their respective distinct spatial and spectral eigenmodes `a' and `b'.
+One mode in this scheme, e.g., `a', supports input and output propagating signals within the device bandwidth, while the other, e.g., `b', serves as an internal mode of the system coupled to a dissipation port.
 By parametrically modulating the inductive coupling between the modes, an artificial gauge-invariant potential for microwave photons is generated, which imprints nonreciprocal phase shifts on the transmitted signals through the mixers, undergoing frequency conversion.
 By further embedding the mixers in an interferometric setup, a unidirectional transmission of propagating signals is created owing to constructive and destructive wave-intereference taking place between different paths in the device.

-However, unlike the proof-of-principle device presented in Ref.\,\cite{MPIJIS}, which (1) integrates on-chip superconducting and off-chip normal-metal circuits, and (2) requires, for its operation, two same-frequency phase-locked microwave drives injected through two input lines in the dilution fridge, the present JIS is a superconducting on-chip device that is operated by a single microwave drive fed through one input line.
-These changes lead to several key advantages, for example, (1) eliminating the losses in the normal metal parts, (2) paving the way for size reduction using lumped-element designs, and (3) requiring only one microwave source and input line on a par with Josephson parametric amplifiers.
+However, unlike the MPIJIS device presented in Ref.\,\cite{MPIJIS}, which (1) integrates on-chip superconducting and off-chip normal-metal circuits, and (2) requires, for its operation, two same-frequency phase-locked microwave drives injected through two input lines in the dilution fridge, the present MPIJIS is a superconducting on-chip device that is operated by a single microwave drive fed through one input line.
+These changes lead to several key advantages, such as (1) eliminating the losses in the normal metal parts, (2) paving the way for size reduction using lumped-element designs, and (3) requiring only one microwave source and input line on a par with Josephson parametric amplifiers.
 The latter leads to savings in the hardware resources required per qubit, easier tune-up procedures, enhanced stability over time, and simpler control circuitry.
-Understandably, these gains are even more pronounced when comparing this single-pump device with nonreciprocal schemes, which require multiple pumps \cite{ReconfJJCircAmpl,NRAumentado1,NRAumentado2}.
+These gains become even more pronounced when comparing this single-pump device with nonreciprocal schemes, which require multiple pumps \cite{ReconfJJCircAmpl,NRAumentado1,NRAumentado2}.